-The 6th ‘impressionist’ exposition had 13 + 1hc = 14 partakers showing at least 178 works which is the smallest amount of numbers of all 8 expositions.
+The 6th ‘impressionist’ exposition held in 1881 had 13 + 1hc = 14 partakers showing about 186 art-works which is the smallest amount of numbers of all 8 expositions (see slideshow).
 The works of Cals were shown posthumously and outside the catalogue (=hc) (R2,p351).
 Raffaëlli (34x) and Pissarro (28x) showed the most works.
-The catalogue (with 170 numbers) simply calls it the sixth exposition; a poster hasn’t come to light (R2,p337).
-Caillebotte complained ‘Degas introduced disunity into our midst’, he namely opposed to Raffaëlli and other ‘fighters for Realism’ and decided not to participate, following Monet, Renoir and Sisley (R2,p337).
+The catalogue (with 170 numbers) simply calls it the sixth exposition (R2,p337).
+Beforehand Caillebotte complained ‘Degas has brought disorder into our midst’, he namely opposed to Raffaëlli and other ‘fighters for Realism’ and decided not to participate, following Monet, Renoir and Sisley (R2,p337).

 Degas organized this exposition.
 Most partakers were brought into the group by Degas and many have an affinity with representations of aspects of everyday, modern, urban life.
-The art-critic Trianon writes: ‘They seem to choose that which is ugly, deformed, repugnant…’ (R2,p338).
+The art-critic Trianon wrote: ‘They seem to choose that which is ugly, deformed, repugnant…’ (R2,p338).
 The critics wrote in generalities which makes identification of the exhibited works difficult (R2,p338).
 The number of visitors was no succes (R5,p125).

 Wissman (R2,p337-352) emphasizes the realist painting style of the partakers, laying emphasize on line and drawing (R2,p339).
 But she doesn’t discern between the Realism of the Barbizon-school, Courbet and contemporary painters as Bastien-Lepage.
 Still the impressionist painting style of Cassatt, Guillaumin, Morisot and Pissarro is obvious.
 And partly this can be said of Gauguin, Rouart, Tillot, Vignon and Zandomeneghi too.

 The 7th ‘impressionist’ exposition in 1882:

 What happened between 1882-1886?

-1882/11/04 Monet and Sisley discussed the future of the group exhibitions.
-Monet wanted two exhibitions a year, one for landscape paintings and one for figure paintings.
-Sisley was content with the idea of Durand-Ruel to organise solo-exhibitions (R5,p130).
-1882/12/23 Monet and Pissarro considered the gallery of George Petit suitable for a new exposition (R2,p425).
-In 1883 Durand-Ruel held several solo exhibitions, see.
+In 1883 Durand-Ruel held several solo exhibitions of Impressionist painters.
 In 1884 the first exhibitions of the Salon des Indépendants were held (they ‘stole’ the term ‘Indépendants’ from the Impressionists).
-In the years 1883-85 there were several international and regional exhibitions wherein several Impressionists joint, see , partly organized by Durand-Ruel, see.
+In the years 1883-85 there were several international and regional exhibitions wherein several Impressionists joint, partly organized by Durand-Ruel.
 The question remains: With so many alternatives why did they organize their own exposition again in 1886?